 IddCx Objects

-The IddCx (Indirect Display Driver Class eXtension) uses the extensible UMDF object model to represent the components of the indirect display device.
+The IddCx (Indirect Display Driver Class eXtension) framework uses the extensible UMDF object model to represent the various components of indirect display devices.
 The UMDF object model allows the driver-specific storage to be associated with each IddCx (and hence UMDF) object.
-See UMDF Object Model for more information.
+For more information, see UMDF Object Model.

 The order in which IDD objects are created is: